MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Method

 \subsection{Instance-wise Adaptive Prompt Decomposition}

-Previous prompt fusion methods~\cite{liang2022modular,yang2022empirical} optimize a global prompt that is shared across all instances, neglecting the interplay between different modalities and instance-specific features.
-With paired multimodal input as a prior, we aim to instance-wisely condition the prompting of one modality on the other(s) for better adaptivity.
-To achieve this goal, we first adopt a sequential fusion pipeline.
-Let $x\in\mathbb{X}, y\in\mathbb{Y}$ be a pair of multimodal inputs, and $\mathcal{E}_{\mathbb{X}}$, $\mathcal{E}_\mathbb{Y}$ be the encoder of each modality.
-Depending on the task intrinsic, we assign a fusion direction where the encoding of main modality $\mathbb{X}$ is conditioned on representation of complementary modality(ies) $\mathbb{Y}$.
+\rb{To fully exploit the multimodal interplay for adaptive prompting, we instance-wisely condition the prompting of one modality on the other(s).
+To this end, a sequential fusion pipeline is employed.} Specifically, let $x\in\mathbb{X}, y\in\mathbb{Y}$ be a pair of multimodal inputs, and $\mathcal{E}_{\mathbb{X}}$, $\mathcal{E}_\mathbb{Y}$ be the encoder of each modality. \rb{One may choose a specific modality to guide the other depending on task intrinsic, such as using the text modality to guide the image encoding for visual question answering.
+This leads to a directed fusion, where the encoding of \textit{main modality} $\mathbb{X}$ is additionally conditioned on the representation of \textit{complementary modality(ies)} $\mathbb{Y}$}.